Client Personalities and How to Deal With Them

 If your freelance career has proceeded thus far without ever having a bad client, congratulations.
 You’re a unicorn, in that you don’t exist.
 We’re all going to experience shitty clients just like employees will experience shitty bosses and cashiers shitty customers.
 No matter what, despite your best intentions, you will at some point end up with a client who makes your life hard.
 Fortunately for freelancers, they are just a client, and will not be with you forever or even for long.
 Unfortunately, because this is the case, freelancers often have the mindset of “just deal with it, after a few weeks you’ll never have to see them again.”
-This can lead us to ignore certain warning signs that would have us avoid some clients all together.
+This can lead us to ignore certain warning signs that would have us avoid some clients altogether.
 The good news, a lot of clients fall into the same categories and can be managed with some basic techniques.

 TOO CLOSE FOR COMFORT